RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Genomic Testing

 Whole genome sequencing (WGS) is the most reliable method for identifying RNU2-2 variants.
-Short-read WGS with statistical phasing is recommended.
+Short-read WGS with careful read-backed phasing and manual IGV inspection of reads spanning multiple variants is recommended.
 Standard exome sequencing does not capture non-coding RNU2-2, and most gene panels do not include snRNA genes.
 As RNU2-2 disorders become better characterised, inclusion in epilepsy and NDD panels is anticipated.[1][4]

 Variant Interpretation Considerations

-• Variants present in homozygous state in gnomAD v4 non-UKB, or in individuals without NDD phenotypes in 100KGP, are less likely to be pathogenic.
+• Variants present in homozygous state in gnomAD v4 non-UKB controls, or in the same compound heterozygous combination in population databases or 100kGP controls, are unlikely to be pathogenic.

-• A de novo variant at low population frequency does not exclude recessive disease — always search for a second allele in trans.[5]
+• A de novo variant at low population frequency does not exclude recessive disease — always search for a second allele in trans, and note that de novo alleles in recessive cases tend to be paternal in origin.[3]

 Transcriptomic & Biomarker Studies

-Standard RNA sequencing from blood does not reveal splicing defects in either dominant or recessive RNU2-2 cases — a consistent finding across multiple studies.[1][3]
-However, fibroblast RNA sequencing has shown a clear separation of aberrant splicing events (mutually exclusive exon and alternate 3′ splice site events) between RNU2-2 cases and controls.[6]
+Standard RNA sequencing from blood does not reveal splicing defects in recessive RNU2-2 cases — a consistent finding across all published studies.[3][4][5]
+However, the dominant disorder does produce a subtle but detectable increase in aberrant splicing events in blood, distinct from the null result in recessive cases.
+Fibroblast RNA sequencing has shown clearer separation of aberrant splicing events in recessive cases versus controls.[6]

-DNA methylation episignature analyses by Leitão et al.[5] detected subtle, variant-specific effects on epigenetic signatures in blood, providing additional evidence of pathogenicity and potentially serving as a future diagnostic tool, analogous to episignatures used in other chromatin-related NDDs.
+DNA methylation episignature analyses by Leitão et al.[5] detected subtle, variant-specific effects on epigenetic signatures in blood, providing additional evidence of pathogenicity and potentially serving as a future diagnostic tool.

 Test Utility Notes

-DNA methylation array Episignature analysis — supportive evidence Research use currently; may become clinical tool
+DNA methylation array Episignature analysis — supportive evidence Research use currently; variant-specific effects documented

-Brain MRI Characterise structural abnormalities May be normal; cortical atrophy/WM changes in severe cases
+Brain MRI Characterise structural abnormalities May be normal early; progressive cerebral/cerebellar atrophy in severe cases

-Video EEG Seizure characterisation Sleep-activated multifocal discharges; assess for hypsarrhythmia
+Video EEG Seizure characterisation Background slowing; epileptiform discharges; assess for hypsarrhythmia

 07